Katie Watkins talks about her unique role as a Integrated Digital Midwife at Frimley Health NHS Foundation Trust.

-Why I wanted to become a nurse or midwife
+Why I wanted to become a midwife

 Midwifery wasn’t on my radar at all when I left college.
 I wanted to work in London for any large corporate company and in order to do so I decided to do a Mathematics degree.
 Once I had graduated and was applying for jobs, I realised the private sector was not for me.
 I wanted to be working with people and I wanted to feel like the work I was doing made a real difference.
 I had always been fascinated by pregnancy and childbirth so thought I would give it a go.
 I very quickly found a passion for it and realised this was what I should have pursued all along.

 I began my training in 2013 and qualified in 2016 as a band five Midwife.
 After a year of consolidating my practice I moved to band six and was beginning to think about how to progress in my career beyond that.
 I still loved caring for women but felt that I could improve the service women received in other ways.
 I started working 50% of the time as an IT Midwife in February this year, developing digital systems and ensuring data quality, and found a little sector of the midwifery world that I felt I could make a real difference.
 I saw an opportunity to become the band seven Lead Digital Midwife at Wexham and started my new role here five weeks ago.

 My typical day

 I work weekdays in my office and clinically on labour ward twice a month.
 When in the office I ensure the data that is collected digitally each day throughout a women’s journey in the unit is true and accurate.
 This data will go on to be submitted to the government to help shape the future service for women and ensure the funding is distributed appropriately.
 I assist midwives with any issues they face with the maternity system (as things become more and more digital in the NHS, this is a necessity) and will help extract any data from the maternity system that management may need.
 On a bigger scale, I assist with the development and distribution of new digital systems.